 Econ 565 offers an introduction to the burgeoning field of law and economics, or the application of microeconomic theory to positively and normatively assess various legal rules, regulations, and institutions as well as the incentives of economic agents (such as judges and criminals) operating within the legal system.
 Specific topics to be covered include the common law, contracts, torts, property, crime, and antitrust.
 Each of these topics will be supplemented with insights from the recent empirical literature.
 A significant portion of class assignments will involve collecting and analyzing real-world datasets.
 Readings will be drawn from several sources including the text, legal statues, court decisions, and the academic literature.

 The energy industry is inextricably linked to political and regulatory systems that collectively identify and implement the government objectives for the energy industry, including economic incentives for investment and regulatory oversight and compliance.
-This course aims to develop an understanding of the economic fundamentals of traditional fossil fuels, power and renewables and emerging technologies, which are all going through substantial transformations.
+It aims to develop an understanding of the economic fundamentals of traditional fossil fuels, power and renewables and emerging technologies, which are all going through substantial transformations.
 The course will develop an understanding of the influence of energy policies on the energy industry and detail the recent changes in policies and implications.
 This course will also provide an overview of regulatory systems that implement the energy policies and address the significance of geopolitical and energy security.
-This course will demonstrate the importance of the energy industry to the economy, energy infrastructure developments and energy and the environment considerations.
+It demonstrates the importance of the energy industry to the economy, energy infrastructure developments and energy and the environment considerations.
 The course will provide the U.S. perspective as well as selected discussions from other countries, Asia, Europe and others, to understand the global nature of the energy industry.
-The course will equip the students with the necessary skillset to critically think about our current and prospective energy industry, the economy and the environment.
+Students will be equipped with the necessary skillset to critically think about our current and prospective energy industry, the economy and the environment.

 This course provides an overview of monetary and financial economics.
 The course begins with an review of the overall structure of financial markets and institutions in a market economy and their role in efficiently allocating scarce saving to capital investment.
 It then investigates the role of a key financial asset—money—in the financial system and the economy.
 The course goes on to consider in more detail fixed-income assets and the factors that determine the interest rates on such assets.
 Next, equity markets and the determination of equity prices are reviewed, and the theory of efficient markets is presented.
 The focus then shifts back to banks and other financial institutions.
 The theoretical reasons for the existence of financial institutions, as well as the possible sources of instabilities of such firms, are discussed, and associated issues in the regulation of financial institutions are covered.
 The course then proceeds to the key topics of central banking and monetary policy.
 In all aspects of the course, analytical and policy questions raised by the recent financial crisis will be an important focus.
 A highly regarded textbook serves as the main source of material for the course; additional supplementary readings will be assigned.
 Final grades will be based primarily on homework assignments, a midterm exam, and a final exam.